potatoforfries/potatoforfries/README.md

-# Hi there 👋 I'm PotatoForFries
+# Hi there 👋 I'm potatoforfries

 I'm a beginner developer diving deep into: